vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 # Interpretation: Only 13.3% is useful work
 # This is BAD - high network tax, candidate for merging
 ```

+**Real-World Impact:** This service spends 86.7% of its time on overhead!
+The network cost is 6.5x higher than the actual work.
+This is a classic nano-service that should be merged with its caller.

+**When You See This in Production:**
+- Ê > 0.7: Service is efficient, keep it
+- Ê 0.3-0.7: Borderline, monitor for degradation
+- Ê < 0.3: Strong candidate for merging

 **Automated Collection with OpenTelemetry:**